 Even with a zero balance, your Multi-Currency Cash Passport is still valid (up to the expiry date on the card), and you can reload it for your next trip anytime.

-$15 In Branch: Alternatively, visit your local Suncorp Bank branch to reload your Cash Passport for $15 each load.
-Your first card load and following reloads in branch will generally be on your Cash Passport within two (2) business hours.
+Alternatively, visit your local Suncorp Bank to reload your Cash Passport for either 1.1% of the reload amount or $15, whichever is greater each load.
+Your first card load and following reloads in store will generally be on your Cash Passport within two (2) business hours.

 Our Global Payments system allows you to make International Money Transfers.
 Simply log in to Internet Banking, click 'Transfer Money' from the left hand menu and then click 'International Money Transfer' under International Services.
 You will need a security token for this transaction.

 You must have sufficient available cleared funds in your Suncorp Bank account to cover the payment, and the amount of your payment in Australian dollars must be within your daily payment limit.
 Each international money transfer will incur a AUD $20.00 fee if requested through internet banking, and AUD $30 if requested in a branch.
 This fee plus the Australian equivalent of the amount being sent will be charged to your selected account.
 Other Financial Institutions involved in the transfer of funds may seek reimbursement for their services by way of fees which may be debited from the payment.

 Under normal circumstances your money should arrive at the overseas bank of the recipient within two (2) to five (5) business days.
 However, we cannot guarantee this timeframe as there may be delays due to circumstances beyond Suncorp Bank's control including international public/bank holidays and the banking practices of the overseas bank or country.

 -Transactions over AUD $20,000 can only be completed during the hours 8.00 am and 6.00pm AEST on any Business Day (being Monday to Friday, except Queensland and National Public Holidays).